-Honda’s ground-breaking X-ADV gets a comprehensive update: more power for the engine, plus higher redline and revised gearbox ratios, which come hand-in-hand with Throttle By Wire management, 4 default riding modes, refined and expanded Honda Selectable Torque Control, all with no loss in fuel efficiency.
-A redesigned frame is clothed in all-new bodywork and the seat has been re-shaped for easy ground reach.
-The storage compartment is usefully larger and includes a USB charger; there’s also now a glovebox.
-Twin LED headlights feature Daytime Running Lights and a 5-inch TFT display allows smartphone connectivity via the new Honda Smartphone Voice Control System.
+Model updates: The ground-breaking X-ADV – after a comprehensive update for 21YM which injected more power while reducing weight, gets three new contemporary colour options for 22YM.
+Specification includes Throttle By Wire management, 4 default riding modes, 3 level Honda Selectable Torque Control.
+The 22L seat storage compartment includes a USB charger while a glovebox adds further convenience.
+Twin LED headlights feature Daytime Running Lights and a 5-inch TFT display allows smartphone connectivity via the Honda Smartphone Voice Control System.

 The thought processes that led to its birth?
 Consider the attributes of the average adventure-style motorcycle – tough go-anywhere appeal, an upright riding position giving superb visibility and remarkable all-round usefulness, work or play.
 Then take a look at the typical commuter; it might be a scooter or motorcycle, but in either case it will be easy to manage, nimble and loaded with convenience, efficiency and useful storage space.
 Honda’s forward-thinking engineers combined the two together, and something special happened.